0xshikhar/JPstable/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+# JPStable - A stablecoin project

+This project is a stablecoin project that is based on the Japanese Yen.
+Build on Japan Open Chain (JOC).
+ The project is based on the [Hardhat](https://hardhat.org) development environment.

 Try running some of the following tasks: